 model

 a character string indicating the type of model to be estimated.
-Currently, 'probit', 'logit', and 'poisson' are valid inputs
+Currently, 'probit', 'logit', 'poisson', and 'nb' (for negative binomial model) are valid inputs

 optim.method